 What’s more appropriate to do in Salzburg than visit the special locations it’s famous for?
 Aside from being the birthplace of music genius Wolfgang Amadeus Mozart, Salzburg became known for the film musical The Sound of Music which brought us the songs “Edelweiss“, “My Favorite Things”, “Climb Ev’ry Mountain”, “Do-Re-Mi”, “Sixteen Going on Seventeen”, and “The Lonely Goatherd.”

 Salzburg tourism capitalizes on this fact and many tours were arranged for visitors to exclusively see the locations that were highlighted in the movie.
 Such tours start by the Mirabell Palace which explains why there are buses parked outside.
-The Mirabell Gardens and Palace was one of the area where Maria and the kids were seen singing a handful times.
+The Mirabell Palace and Gardens was one of the area where Maria and the kids were seen singing a handful times.

 We opted to go impromptu, walking as we please.
 Since we arrived a little later than expected (travel from Vienna took almost 3 hours), we immediately started exploring not minding the tour offers.